Our Services

 HP can become serious if exposure continues over time.
 The key is early recognition and removal from the triggering environment.

-If you're experiencing any of these persistent symptoms after mold exposure, use this free Hypersensitivity Pneumonitis symptom checker to help identify whether your respiratory issues could be related to this serious immune response before your next doctor's visit.
+If you're experiencing any of these persistent symptoms after mold exposure, you can check your symptoms online using a free AI-powered tool to help identify whether your respiratory issues could be related to this serious immune response before your next doctor's visit.

 Black mold exposure is more concerning if you: